spider-123-eng/Spark/Spark-2.1/README.md

 Working with DataSets
 Working with Parquet files
 Working with Spark Catalog API to access Hive tables
 Loading Data from Cassnadra table using Spark
+CRUD operations on Cassandra Using Spark
+Reading/Writing to S3 buckets Using Spark

 <a href="https://github.com/Re1tReddy/Spark/tree/master/Spark-2.1/src/main/scala/com/datadog/metrics">Pushing Spark Accumulator Values as metrics to DataDog API</a>